LucaScanu/PersonalProjects_video-playlist/README.md

 I am sure there were many more issues than listed below however the ones that immediately sprang to mind were:

-1. design is questionable.
+1. I think the overall design could be improved.
-2. clipping of p tags
+2. The ends of long video descriptions are cut in the video-index view.
-3. first two videos don't animate in
+3. The first two videos don't animate in sequence in the video-index view.